-Extant IES 8 New Para Ref Comment on proposed deletion of highlighted material, significant edits, and other notes experience in a specific environment or industry before assuming responsibility for making judgments in an audit of historical financial information in that environment or industry.
-This experience needs to be long enough and intensive enough to permit audit professionals to demonstrate: (a) the necessary knowledge; and (b) that they can apply the necessary skills and the professional values, ethics and attitudes required to competently perform the work in that specific environment or industry. the content of this paragraph is captured in paragraph A39.
+Exta nt IES 8 New Para Ref Comment on proposed deletion of highlighted material, significant edits, and other notes share the responsibility for ensuring that audit professionals have the required competence for their roles.
+Prac tical Experience 82.
+Audit professionals need practical audit experience in a specific environment or industry before assuming responsibility for making judgments in an audit of historical financial information in that environment or industry.
+This experience needs to be long enough and intensive enough to permit audit professionals to demonstrate: (a) the necessary knowledge; and (b) that they can apply the necessary skills and the professional values, ethics and Paragarph deleted.
+Content does not align with the focus on the requirement which specifies the professional competence of the engagement partner. attitudes required to competently perform the work in that specific environment or industry.
 This practical experience may be in addition to what is prescribed elsewhere in this IES.